WorkflowD1/cli/README.md

 - [X] CLI command to configure instance url, email and password.
 - [X] CLI command to create a product.
+- [X] CLI command to create a document.
 - [ ] CLI command to create a modality.
-- [ ] CLI command to create a document.
 - [ ] CLI command to create an attachment.
+- [ ] Write unit tests for all above.

 ## Build & Install